arizon-dread/plats/README.md

 The [gjson](https://github.com/tidwall/gjson) project is used to map which json key in the response in the upstream API to use to get the value for the response to the downstream client.
 See the gjson documentation for details on how to drill down in a json document.

+### LogHeaders
+This []string will search for response headers in the upstream API responses and log them, if they're found.
+If you have an upstream API that responds with a quota on how many calls you have left, as a header on each response, you can specify the header and then monitor the log for a pattern using your favourite log muncher.

 ## Performance and cost
 The focus of the API is performance, the quickest response from upstream will be returned to the caller, and also cached.
 The cache will be checked before calling upstream API's.
 The API's can be graded into two categories, fallbacks or main API's.
 This way, you can gradually decrease the cost of hits on the upstream API's as you build the local cache, and also prioritise speed or low cost upstream API's in your main API's collection and only ask the costly or slow API's if you don't get a hit in your main ones.